 The story involves Rose Chismore's youth.
 She flashes back and remembers her coming-of-age.
 Her recollections are sometimes less than sweet, particularly those of her troubled and alcoholic...
 See full summary »

-Following the suicide of an elderly Jewish man, a journalist in possession of the man's diary investigates the alleged sighting of a former SS captain, who allegedly commanded a concentration camp during WWII.
+Following the suicide of an elderly Jewish man, a journalist in possession of the man's diary investigates the alleged sighting of a former S.S.
+Captain, who commanded a concentration camp during World War II.

 3 of 3 people found this review helpful.

 Was this review helpful to you?